jenkins-x/jx-docs/content/getting-started/create-cluster.md

     jx create cluster gke --verbose

+Or if you are already logged in by previously using `gcloud init` or `gcloud auth login`:

+    jx create cluster gke --skip-login --verbose

-The command assumes you have a google account and you've set up a default project that you can use to create the kubernetes cluster within.
+Those commands assume you have a google account and you've set up a default project that you can use to create the kubernetes cluster within.
 Now **[develop apps faster with Jenkins X](/getting-started/next/)**.